smclark86/100-days-of-code/log.md

 **Thoughts**: I am a little confused because I have missed so many days, so I will work on it again tomorrow.

+### Day 65: August 13, Sunday - 1 hour

+**Today's Progress**: Started over on JS Object lessons to review.

+**Thoughts**: Since I have missed several days in a row recently, I need a refresher.
+I tried recreating the previous object exercise from scratch by memory, but I couldn't figure it out, so I think a review would really help.